Son-Go/se-toolkit-hackathon/README.md

 Pen and paper quiz.
 - closed book, no devices allowed.
 - you get random 3 questions from the question bank.
-- answer at least 2 out of 3.
+- answer at least 2.

 ## Task 2 (approved by TA during the lab).